shubhamranswal/EngHiOCR/README.md

 - Streamlit
 - Pillow
 - pytesseract
-- Tesseract OCR installed on your machine
+- Tesseract OCR (with Hindi language support) installed on your machine

 ## Setup Instructions